mimoralea/gym-aima/README.md

 # gym-aima

-Package implementing the Gridworld environment that appears in Norvig & Russell's book.
+Package implementing the Gridworld environment that appears in Russell & Norvig's book.
 It registers environments to reproduce the results of the book and also the results in Berkeley's AI lectures by Abbeel & Klein.